 |Work with colleagues to use data from internal and external student assessments for evaluating learning and teaching, identifying interventions and modifying teaching practice.||

 Coordinate student performance and program evaluation using internal and external student assessment data to improve teaching practice.

 Course in detail

-The course is delivered in online mode and consists of 7 Modules and 2 learning assurance tasks (a multiple choice quiz and a data manipulation task).
+The course is delivered online and consists of a number of modules and assessments.
 The modules are interactive and participants work through examples and activities to build skills and knowledge.

 Module 1: Introduction to data

 This is a gentle introductory module that defines key terms and concepts.
 Topics include, items and values, data collection, and a data collection scenario.

 Module 2: Data in schools